Hill station more enchanting than Davos being planned near Zojila: Gadkari

 The government in January this year had awarded the Jammu and Kashmir’s crucial Z-Morh Tunnel project, languishing for long after it was abandoned, to APCO Amarnathji Tunnelway, which will be built at a cost of Rs 2,379 crore.

-The Z-Morh Tunnel along with the Zojila tunnel are designed to provide all-weather road connectivity to Jammu and Kashmir parts which remain closed during the winters due to heavy snowfall.
-The project is likely to be completed by 2023. (agencies)
+The Z-Morh Tunnel along with the Zojila tunnel is designed to provide all-weather road connectivity to Jammu and Kashmir parts which remain closed during the winters due to heavy snowfall.
+The project is likely to be completed by 2023.
+(Agency)